socialplanning/oc-geotagging/opencore/geotagging/browser/README.txt

     >>> reader.geo_info == writer.geo_info
     True

-But we let the content's own form handlers handle everything else; we might want to revisit this, it feels kind of schizo.
+But we let the content's own form handlers handle everything else.
+XXX We might want to revisit this, it feels kind of schizo.
 For now, this means that other things in the request aren't saved unless we invoke the form handler, not just our wrapper viewlet.

     >>> writer.geo_info['position-text'] == form['position-text']
     False